Heart rate variability

 1-week after medical clearance to return to play.
 During each session,

-Rivermead Post-Concussion Symptoms Questionnaire and physicians measured the participant’s heart rate
+participants completed the Rivermead Post-Concussion Symptoms Questionnaire and physicians measured the participant’s heart rate

 variability with heart rate monitors during three 5-minute intervals: twice